The following terms are defined in these general conditions as indicated below:

 3.4 If any clause in these general conditions or in the agreement is null and void, the remainder of the agreement continues to apply and the clause concerned will be replaced on the basis of consultation between the Parties by a clause which is as similar as possible to the scope of the original clause.
 Should any ambiguity exist regarding the explanation of one or more of these general conditions, then the explanation will be deemed to be on the basis of the ‘spirit’ of these conditions.
 Should a situation arise between Parties which is not foreseen in these general conditions, then this situation must be judged according to the spirit of these general conditions.

-3.5 REDEPT Cresa is competent to make changes to these conditions.
+3.5 Redept is competent to make changes to these conditions.
 The changes enter into effect at the time that it indicated for entering into effect.
 The above-mentioned changes do not have an influence on the Advisory Assignments carried out during the entry into effect, unless the Parties agree otherwise.

-4.2 Client will be open in the initial discussions with REDEPT Cresa as to competition from other (real estate) advisors, the criteria which apply for selection and the period in which the choice is made.
+4.2 Client will be open in the initial discussions with Redept as to the criteria which apply for selection and the period in which the choice is made.